moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 Please right click and go to properties > permissions and check mark "Is Executable".
 Double Click it and it should run.

-MAKE SURE YOU FORCE COMPATABILTY IN DESKTOP MODE.
+MAKE SURE YOU FORCE COMPATABILTY IN DESKTOP MODE WITH THE LAUNCHERS ONCE THEY ARE IN YOUR LIBRARY.
+DO NOT FORCE COMPATABILITY ON THE SCRIPT ITSELF, IT DOES NOT NEED IT.